miharekar/mr-meta-box/README.md

-mr-meta-box
+mr meta box
 =============

-**mr-meta-box** is a simple class for using powerful WordPress meta boxes as easily as possible.
+**mr meta box** is a simple class for using powerful WordPress meta boxes as easily as possible.

 What are meta boxes?
 -------